 For example in this case I fit the whole character into an elongated rectangle.

-So the first thing you should be doing is to draw a rectangle, diving it along it midline and using that as a reference start to fill it with other elements, for example the position and shape of the head.
+So the first thing you should be doing is to draw a rectangle, diving it along it midline and using that as a reference start to fill it with other elements, for example, the position and shape of the head.

 Be very careful at this stage in positioning these elements so that during your drawings you will be able to use them to position the other elements using these as spatial signposts.

-Right are you feeling you are learning how to draw Sadness?
+Right, are you feeling you are learning how to draw Sadness?
 I hope so.
 Very loosely now draw the legs and the arms.

-Legs are short and pointy and end somehow within the rectangle we drew before.
+The legs are short and pointy and end somehow within the rectangle we drew before.

-Add in the hair, I mean just loosely the shape of the heir and again notice how on both sides of her face, the hair end at the same height.
+Add in the hair, I mean just loosely the shape of the heir and again notice how on both sides of her face, the hair ends at the same height.
 I have drawn a line to show it to you.

 Also while drawing the hair try to follow the curvature of the head, that’s what that arrow is there for.

-Do your best here by looking at the reference image to position the face elements as close as possible to their original position.
+Do your best here by looking at the reference image to position the face elements as closely as possible to their original position.
 Again, do your best here and do not worry if you make a mistake just erase and do it again until you are happy with the result.